Learn - Concepts

 Concepts

 Essential Budget is for planning your future finances.
-You set up accounts, categories, items, and schedules; the app turns that setup into planned events on the Planner.
+You set up accounts, categories, flows, and schedules; the app turns that setup into planned events on the Planner.
 When a bill is paid, a paycheck arrives, or a grocery week ends, you resolve the event.
-Transaction Tracking is optional: turn it on only if you want to track each purchase or deposit inside events.
+Any event can hold individual transactions along the way, and a flow can be due on a single date or over a date range.

 How the words fit together

-You create an item for something you expect: rent, a paycheck, groceries, a transfer to savings.
-The item belongs to a category, uses an account, and has a schedule.
-The schedule puts dated events on the Planner.
+You create a flow for something you expect: rent, a paycheck, groceries, a transfer to savings.
+Every flow is an income, an expense, or a transfer; its category decides which.
+The flow uses an account and has one or more schedules.
+Each schedule puts one or more dated events on the Planner.

 The schedule creates an event for each date or date range it places on the Planner.
-A monthly Rent item creates a May rent event, a June rent event, and so on.
-A weekly Groceries item creates one grocery event for each week.
-For a fixed bill, paycheck, or transfer, you can use the event by itself: after the payment, deposit, or transfer appears in your bank account, resolve the event with Resolve Event from the Planner or a Reports chart.
-For groceries, gas, tips, commissions, or anything else that builds up across several purchases or deposits, the event can hold individual transactions.
-That difference is controlled by Transaction Tracking, an optional toggle on the item.
+A monthly Rent flow creates a May rent event, a June rent event, and so on.
+A weekly Groceries flow creates one grocery event for each week.
+Every event can hold individual transactions: purchases, charges, or deposits recorded against it, each moving the account balance as soon as it is saved.

 Account